Yelp/elastalert/docs/source/elastalert.rst

 ``email_reply_to``: This sets the Reply-To header in emails.
 The default is the recipient address.

-``aws_region``: This makes ElastAlert to sign HTTP requests when using Amazon ElasticSearch Service.
+``aws_region``: This makes ElastAlert to sign HTTP requests when using Amazon Elasticsearch Service.
 It'll use instance role keys to sign the requests.

-``boto_profile``: Boto profile to use when signing requests to Amazon ElasticSearch Service, if you don't want to use the instance role keys.
+``boto_profile``: Boto profile to use when signing requests to Amazon Elasticsearch Service, if you don't want to use the instance role keys.

 .. _runningelastalert: